-The site is currently improved with two (2) one-story commercial buildings and accessory structures.
-Pursuant to the Determination made by the Los Angeles Housing and Community Investment Department (HCIDLA) dated June 4, 2019, HCIDLA determined that there were no residential units built and demolished on the property in the last 10 years, therefore no AB 2556 replacement affordable units are required (Exhibit D).
+The site is currently developed with a commercial building with a surface parking lot.
+Per the letter dated September 3, 2019 HCIDLA determined that there were no residential units built and demolished on the property within the last 10 years, therefore no AB 2556 replacement affordable units are required (Exhibit D).
 The project site has not been identified as a historic resource by local, state or federal agencies.
 The project does not involve the demolition of a historic structure that was placed on a national, state, or local historic register prior to the submission of the application.
 The site was not found to be a potential historic resource based on the City's HistoricPlacesLA website or SurveyLA, the citywide survey of Los Angeles.